tardate/LittleArduinoProjects/8051/AT89C2051/Programmer/README.md

 Boiling down my wishlist/plan:

-* use an Arduino-controlled charge pump for programming voltage, but control it with PMW similar to [LEAP#393 DicksonChargePump](../../../playground/DicksonChargePump)
+* use an Arduino-controlled charge pump for programming voltage, but control it with PMW similar to [LEAP#392 Dickson Charge Pump](https://leap.tardate.com/playground/dicksonchargepump/)
-* assign GPIO pins judiciously so can still use Ardiuino Uno/ATmega328 as the programmer
+* assign GPIO pins judiciously so can still use Arduino Uno/ATmega328 as the programmer
 * base the Arduino programming sketch on piotrb5e3's, but modified for charge pump control
 * hopefully maintain compatibility with at89overlord so it can be used as the host programming software, else adapt as required